pyrocko/pyrocko/doc/source/apps/colosseo/index.rst

 .. highlight:: sh

-Use :mod:`pyrocko.gf` Greens' Function databases to generate earthquake data from picturebook scenarios.
+Use :mod:`pyrocko.gf` Green's Function databases to generate earthquake data from picture-book scenarios.

-``colosseo`` is a CLI for :mod:`pyrocko.scenario` which orchestrates different generators to randomly (yet seeded) create synthetic data:
+``colosseo`` is a CLI for :mod:`pyrocko.scenario` that orchestrates different generators to randomly (yet seeded) create synthetic data of randomised sources.

-:class:`~pyrocko.scenario.sources.SourceGenerators`
-* :mod:`~pyrocko.scenario.sources`

-TargetGenerators

-* :class:`~pyrocko.scenario.targets.station.StationGenerator`
-* :class:`~pyrocko.scenario.targets.waveform.WaveformGenerator`
-* :class:`~pyrocko.scenario.targets.insar.InSARGenerator`
-* :class:`~pyrocko.scenario.targets.gnss_campaign.GNSSCampaignGenerator`
+Point sources or finite sources are generated with the :class:`~pyrocko.scenario.sources.SourceGenerator`

+At generated stations from the :class:`~pyrocko.scenario.targets.station.StationGenerator`, dynamic or static synthetic data are created with the :class:`~pyrocko.scenario.targets.waveform.WaveformGenerator` and the :class:`~pyrocko.scenario.targets.gnss_campaign.GNSSCampaignGenerator`.
+Also InSAR data scenarios using `kite <https://pyrocko.org/docs/kite/>`_are possible with the :class:`~pyrocko.scenario.targets.insar.InSARGenerator`.

-Creating a scenario with ``colosseo`` is straight forward, but if you want more help with the subcommands, use:
+Creating a scenario with ``colosseo`` is straight forward, but in any case you get help with subcommands using:

 .. code-block :: sh

+    $ colosseo --help

+    Usage: colosseo <subcommand> [options] [--] <arguments> ...

+    Subcommands:

+        init      initialize a new, blank scenario
+        fill      fill the scenario with modelled data snuffle   open Snuffler to inspect the waveform data map       map the scenario arena

+    To get further help and a list of available options for any subcommand run:

-    colosseo --help
+        colosseo <subcommand> --help

 Initialize a new scenario
 --------------------------

-Create a new scenario in folder :file:`my_scenario`:
+Create a new scenario in a folder :file:`my_scenario`:

 .. code-block :: sh

     colosseo init my_scenario

+What you need is a **pre-calculated Green's function store**, for more information see :doc:`../fomosto/index`.
+The database to utilize for forward modelling is defined in variable ``store_id`` at the respective :class:`~pyrocko.scenario.targets.TargetGenerator`.

+The you can either copy the database into folder :file:`gf_stores` or have them in your ``gf_store_superdirs`` config variable (see :file:`~/.pyrocko/config.pf`).

-The scenario is built from a YAML configuration file.
+The scenario is built from a YAML configuration file, which looks like this:

 .. code-block:: yaml
     :caption: Example scenario configuration file